pfgithub/pfgithub.github.com/README.md

 - [electron-music-player](https://github.com/pfgithub/electron-music-player) - a music
   player that looks pretty good and displays the lyrics of songs. mostly made for personal use, so it is not very configurable and likely only supports linux.
+- [.XCompose](http://pfg.pw/customizations/x/keys.html) - a viewer to see all the xcompose keys + the custom ones I added myself
 - [customizations](https://github.com/pfgithub/customizations) - userscripts and custom
   stylesheets for various websites and configuration files for some programs.